valika/wine-project/README.md

 2.)Scaled data
 3.)I tryed to use diffrent models with interest which kind of results they can show.
     a.)k_nearest Neighbors classifier (I tryed to visualise this model with diffrent number of neighbours.
-I did it for my imagination, to could see, when it shows best results) It looks that best results we will get when model is calculated from three neighbours. b.)Logistic regresion- this model is interesting for me because I wanted to play with probability of results.I expect that probability is set up for 0,5.
+I did it for my imagination, to could see, when it shows best results) It looks that best results we will get when model is calculated from 100 neighbours. b.)Logistic regresion- this model is interesting for me because I wanted to play with probability of results.I expect that probability is set up for 0,5.
 I wanted to set up pst|1=0.7 and see if my confusion matrix could offer me better results. c.)Decision Tree classifier-I visualise the results but I don't expect that this model can bended some how.
 I only know that I can set up the depth of the tree.
-Maybe I will try it later. d.)Linear suport vector machine classifier- for my overvie I set up diffrent values for gamma.
+Maybe I will try it later. d.)Linear suport vector machine classifier- for my overvie I set up diffrent values for gamma. e.)Dummy classifier - I created dummy classifier whith strategy='most-frequent' for my overview of score how it would look when all my predictions would have result most frequent class.
 4.)I visualise evaluation matrics and classifiacation report for logistic regression.
 5.)I work with predict_proba to could see with how probability occurs my predict value.
 Than I shows the results which have difference between y_test value and predicted value.
 Last number in every line is pst|1.
 If pst>0,5, predicted value will be 1.